loreanvictor/tmplr/README.md

 ## Execution Safety

-Running scripts from unverified sources (such as an arbitrary public repository) on your machine can be fairly dangerous. `tmplr` recipes, however, are pretty constrained in what they can do.
-They are powerful enough to allow most of the stuff needed for various scaffolding needs, but limited enough that they can't do any harm to your machine.
+Running scripts from unverified sources (such as an arbitrary public repository) on your machine is dangerous. `tmplr` limits its recipes so that they can't harm the host they are running on, while remaining powerful enough for any scaffolding task.

-- The scope of recipes is limited to the working directory.
+- The scope of recipes is limited to the working directory:
-- Recipes can read, write, and remove folders in their scope.
+  - Recipes can read, write, and remove files in their scope.
-- Recipes can clone public repositories to their scope.
+  - Recipes can clone public repositories, from trusted sources (GitHub, GitLab, BitBucket & SourceHut), to their scope.
-  - This can only be done from trusted hosts.
-Recipes cannot send requests to arbitrary hosts.
 - Recipes can read some contextual values.
-- Recipes can read your environment variables (but can't send them anywhere).
+- Recipes can read environment variables.

 <br/><br/>

 # How to Make a Template

-Add a template recipe that instructs `tmplr` what to do (for example, update the project name in README).
-A template recipe is a [YAML file](https://en.wikipedia.org/wiki/YAML) named `.tmplr.yml`, located at the root of your repository.
+Every public repository is a template for `tmplr`.
+If you have such a template, you can enhance user experience by adding a recipe to interactively customise the result for end user's needs.
+To do this, add a [YAML file](https://en.wikipedia.org/wiki/YAML) named `.tmplr.yml`, located at the root of your repository.
 When running the following:

 ```bash
 npx tmplr your/repo
 ```

 `tmplr` will copy the contents of your repo and then execute the recpie.
-Alternatively, if someone receives the content of your template repository via other means (for example, using GitHub templates), they can simply execute the recipe by running the following:
+Alternatively, if someone already has your repo locally, they can run the recipe like this:

 ```bash
 npx tmplr